seanjaw/device_maintenance/README.md

 <img width="533" alt="Screen Shot 2019-12-05 at 4 02 38 PM" src="https://user-images.githubusercontent.com/29358337/70284425-c95c3880-1778-11ea-85ef-c7a7e583a792.png">

-### Devices that are not removed after failure

 # Model

 ### Oversampling Problem

-We will choose to oversample and perform cross validation.
+- We will choose to oversample because there are not enough data to train the model.
+We have to be careful to split the dataset first and then oversample because Next, we will perform a cross validation and grid search.
+The

-### Convergence Test
+- In order to avoid overfitting the model, we will create an ensemble of random forest and xgboost

 ### ROC Curve